brandonmoss-99/railGetter/readme.md

 ```

 ## Compatibility
 These files were only written as a personal test project, and designed to work on my MacOS machine (MacOS 10.14.6) for the Bash shell.
-I haven't tested its functionality for anything else, I imagine it should also work on Linux as well as other shells with some minor issues, but not Windows.
+I haven't tested its functionality for anything else, I imagine it should also work on Linux as well as other shells with some minor issues, but not Windows, unless ran through WSL.